-Part One: Public Affairs Digital Communications
+Public Affairs Digital Communications

-Data coming out of the COVID-19 pandemic is showing that (unsurprisingly) consumers are engaging online more than ever before.
+Digital data coming out of the current pandemic is showing that (unsurprisingly) consumers are engaging online more than ever before.
 This doesn’t only create increased opportunity for companies and organizations in the digital space, it means they must be engaging digitally in order to reach their audiences.
 While it’s time to strike while the iron is hot and prioritize and invest in digital communications strategies, this spike in online traffic also means disinformation and misinformation are more prevalent than ever – how can you cut through the noise to rise above the falsities and become a trusted source of information for your audience?

 Before we get to answering that question, let’s first take a look at why we are seeing so much disinformation online, even from those who usually do not engage with this kind of content.
 Studies have shown that people are more likely to buy into conspiracy theories when they feel socially isolated and powerless, or are seeking a sense of meaning to something dangerous or unpredictable – all characteristics of our current, pandemic reality.
 The times we are in, paired with the power of the internet, make this a prime moment for broad dissemination of conspiracy theories or false scientific claims.
-(More on this next week, in part two of this blog post.)

 So, you need to communicate digitally, but you’re also fighting against a surge of disinformation that is confusing to your audience and leaving them skeptical of who they can trust.
 Here are some ways your content can rise above the fray and affirm your company or organization as a trusted source of information: